 Step 3 is for the fine sanding of the rocks - you are aiming for a very fine satin finish ready to take a polish.
 You will not achieve a good polish if you try to rush any of the previous stages.
-Fill the barrel as before and add approximately 3 tablespoons of #600 Silicon Carbide grit.
+Fill the barrel as before and add approximately 3 to 5 tablespoons of #600 Silicon Carbide grit per kg of rock.
 If the rocks have lost volume so that the load in the barrel is less than 2/3 full, add some filler media (plastic pellets or porcelain shapes) as required.
 Run this stage for about a week or as needed.